-As a research affiliate of NFPA, the Fire Protection Research Foundation is an independent nonprofit whose mission is to plan, manage and communicate research in support of the association.
+As the research affiliate of NFPA, the Fire Protection Research Foundation is an independent nonprofit whose mission is to plan, manage and communicate research in support of the association.

 The Research Foundation was established in 1982 in response to a growing need for research that better informed NFPA’s expanding body of codes and standards.
 To ensure the research remained independent, the Foundation was formed as a separate 501(c) (3) organization.